ICESI-PI1/icesi-filantrop-a-equipo-3/docs/meets/week7/week7_report.md

 - ### **Luis Eduardo Charria Meneses**
   - **What I did?**
-    I helped in the correction of URLs.
+    Helped in the 'Mark as solved' functionality in Collaborator.

   - **What I'm going to do?**
-    Investigate how to manage the permissions.
+    Investigate how to communicate using Messages.

   - **Impediments**
     Nothing